 1 bottle (355 ml.) ginger beer

 Add Lemo, lime juice and mint to a copper mule mug.
-Use a spoon to bruise the mint leave and release the flavors.
+Use a spoon to bruise the mint leaves and release the flavors.
 Top with ginger beer, stir to combine.
 Add ice and enjoy!

 MAKE IT BOOZY – Add one ounce of vodka